robin-papazian/Ekurie/README.md

 # Ekurie

-A collaborative learning platform for university student that needs to learn information by heart
+A collaborative learning platform for university students that needs to learn pedagogique material by heart

 ## SetUp on your local machine